Stubble Quail

 Gundogs may be used to assist in hunting Stubble Quail.

-The GMA will be patrolling both public lands and private properties across Victoria throughout the 2024 Stubble Quail season to ensure compliance with hunting laws.
+The GMA patrols both public lands and private properties across Victoria to ensure compliance with hunting laws.

 Hunters and members of the public are urged to report illegal quail hunting to the GMA through the online form or by calling 136 186.
 If you have immediate concerns for your safety or the safety of others, call 000.